-Churches have been at the forefront in providing support to individuals and families suffering from poverty, hardship and family or personal problems in New Zealand.
+Churches have been at the forefront in providing support to individuals and families suffering from poverty, hardship and family or personal problems.

 Early social services